-1:Unknown name 1:Unknown number 12 :KATE SMITH NEXT EROSE MORE The caller's name is unavailable.
-The caller's number is unavailable. indicates a new item.
-I indicates that the call was answered.
-1:Unknown number 12 :KATE SMITH NEXT EROSE MORE The caller's number is unavailable. indicates a new item.
-I indicates that the call was answered.
-12:KATE SMITH indicates a new item.
-I indicates that the call was answered.
-123kate smith Next erase more 125KATE SMITH NEXT ERASE MORE 5 indicates a long distance call.
+Displays 1:Unknown name The caller's name is unavailable.
+1:Unknown number The caller's number is unavailable.
+12 :Kate Smith Next erase more indicates a new item.
+120KATE SMITH NEXT ERASE MORE I indicates that the call was answered.
+125KATE SMITH NEXT ERASE MORE ⋸ indicates a long distance call.
 49/1234567890123 NEXT ERASE MORE ✓ indicates that the stored number has been shortened to its final 11 digits.
-Press ● ● ● or MORE to display additional information about the call.
-Call(s) bumped One or more log entries have been deleted by the Autobumping feature while you are looking at the Call Log.
+Press ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ ↓ Call(s)bumped One or more log entries have been deleted by the Autobumping feature while you are looking at the Call Log.
 Hold or release Hold or release your active call before entering Call Log.
 In use: SETNAME The external line is in use.
 Jan 4 9:00a 3X NEXT ERASE MORE The repeat call counter, shown along with time and date, indicates the number of calls you have received from the same caller.
-Line061 0227 NEXT ERASE MORE This call was answered at another telephone (227).
-Line061 JLo9it NEXT ERASE MORE This call was logged manually.
+Line061 \$227 NEXT ERASE MORE This call was answered at another telephone (227).
+Line061 JLogit NEXT ERASE MORE This call was logged manually.
 Line061 NEXT ERASE MORE This call was not answered.
 Messa9es & Calls MSG CALLS There are one or more items in your message waiting list, and there are one or more new items in your Call Log.
-Press Feature 806 to change the first line of the display to the current time and date.
-New calls be9in You have viewed your last old log item and now view your new log items.
+Press Feature 8 0 6 to change the first line of the display to the current time and date.

+New calls begin You have viewed your last old log item and now view your new log items.
 No info to log No information is available for the call.
 No lo9 assi9ned No log space has been assigned to the telephone.
 No resume item The resume item has been removed because of Autobumping, repeat call update, or log reallocation while you are looking at the Call Log.